Pale spiderhunter

 The pale spiderhunter (Arachnothera dilutior) is a species of bird in the family Nectariniidae.
-It is endemic to the Philippines found only the region of Palawan.
+It is endemic to the island of Palawan in the Philippines.
 Along with the orange-tufted spiderhunter, it was originally considered a subspecies of the little spiderhunter.
-They are predominantly greyish in color, with olive-green wings, a pale yellow belly and a bold yellow eyering.
+It is predominantly grayish in color, with olive-green wings, a pale yellow belly and a bold yellow eyering.

 Description and taxonomy

-Ebird describes it as "A medium-sized bird of lowland forest canopy and edge on Palawan and neighboring islands.
-Overall bright green, paler below, with a yellow throat and upper chest and a blue eye-ring, shoulder, edge to the wing, and short line down from the base of the bill.
-Note the black bill, wingtips, and legs.
-No other green birds of this size occur in its range.
-Voice includes a varied whistled song."

-It was formerly conspecific with the little spiderhunter and orange-tufted spiderhunter but each was designated their own species.
-Differs from others by its deeper and darker bill, longer tail, dark lores and its striking eyering, gray breast and throat and yellower wing edges.
+It was formerly considered conspecific with the little spiderhunter and orange-tufted spiderhunter, but the three were designated as distinct species in 2010.
+The pale spiderhunter differs from other two by its deeper and darker bill, longer tail, dark lores, and its striking eyering, gray breast and throat, and yellower wing edges.

 This species is monotypic and has no subspecies.

-Ecology and behaviour
+Ecology and behavior

 This species' diet has not yet been comprehensively studied but it is assumed to have a similar diet as the formerly conspecific Little spiderhunter which feeds on nectar, insects and spiders.
-It has been known to show nectar robbing behaviour.
-Typically forages alone or in pairs in the lower levels of vegetation.
+It has been known to show nectar robbing behavior.
+It typically forages alone or in pairs in the lower levels of vegetation.

 Nothing has been published about its breeding habits.